KArbeRes/MagentaA11yV2/public/content/documentation/web/component/autocomplete.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a autocomplete input with listbox
+How to test an autocomplete input with listbox

 GIVEN THAT I am on a page with an autocomplete input with listbox